 I have a confession to make.

-I am not where I thought I’d be.
-I am positively unhappy with my current life goals.
 Yes I meant to write that.
 I am “positively unhappy”.
 I know that sounds a bit contradictory but in reality it’s the way we all should live.
 Let me explain…

 A couple years ago I had the pleasure of breakfast with one of my all time heroes, Zig Ziglar.
 He’s obviously reached many goals I too want to reach but that’s not the only reason he’s one of my heroes.
 And on this particular morning I was about to gain great insight into one of the many reasons Zig Ziglar was the success he was.